On This Page

-A Service Provider Initiated (SP-initiated) login describes the SAML login flow when initiated by the Service Provider.
-This is typically triggered when the end user tries to access a resource or login directly on the Service Provider side, such as when the browser tries to access a protected resource on the Service Provider side.
+A Service Provider Initiated (SP-initiated) sign-in describes the SAML sign-in flow when initiated by the Service Provider.
+This is typically triggered when the end user tries to access a resource or sign in directly on the Service Provider side, such as when the browser tries to access a protected resource on the Service Provider side.

-An Identity Provider Initiated (IDP-initiated) login describes the SAML login flow initiated by the Identity Provider.
+An Identity Provider Initiated (IdP-initiated) sign-in describes the SAML sign-in flow initiated by the Identity Provider.
 Instead of the SAML flow being triggered by a redirection from the Service Provider, in this flow the Identity Provider initiates a SAML Response that is redirected to the Service Provider to assert the user's identity.